-There’s no prerequisite subjects for working in horticulture, though you should be able to demonstrate a love of working with your hands and outdoors.
-Horticulturalists need to be fit and active, so consider taking physical education or participating in school sport teams.
+There are no prerequisite subjects for working in horticulture, though you should be able to demonstrate a love of working with your hands and outdoors.
+Horticulturalists need to be fit and active, so consider taking physical education or participating in school sports teams.
 Some schools do offer horticulture or landscaping subjects, or maybe even have a garden club, so definitely take a look at those!
 We also consider any manual trade subjects like manual arts and home economics as a good indicator for people who like to work with their hands.

 3. Obtain the right skills

 As a largely unknown apprenticeship, employers are generally looking for people who can demonstrate a strong understanding of horticulture, so make sure you do your research.
 This is a tough, physically demanding industry to work in so be sure you’re prepared for long hours working outdoors and in all weather conditions.